Pneumatic Appendix

 Which inflatable dinghy to choose?

-Different types of inflatable dinghies for boats exist on the market, each with its own characteristics.
-It is important to distinguish between them in order to make the best choice and to adapt it to your uses (boating, fishing, cruising).
+Different types of inflatable dinghy exist on the market, each with its own characteristics.
+It's important to distinguish between them in order to make the best choice and adapt it to your needs (pleasure boating, fishing, cruising).

 • Inflatable tenders with slatted floors are the most affordable in terms of price.
-They have the advantage of being easy to use, relatively light and particularly suitable for occasional use.
+They have the advantage of being easy to use, relatively light and particularly well-suited to occasional use.
 They can be fitted with a small motor.
-For example, Comptoir Nautique offers you the Raid inflatable battened dinghy from Plastimo.
+For example, Comptoir Nautique offers you the Raid inflatable slatted dinghy from Plastimo.

-• Inflatable tenders with an inflatable floor (or inflatable "bottom") offer greater versatility while remaining compact, very light and easy to handle.
-Such is the case with Plastimo's Fun dinghy.
+• Inflatable tenders with an inflatable floor (or inflatable "bottom") offer greater versatility, while remaining compact, very light and easy to handle.
+Such is the case with the Fun dinghy from Plastimo.
 This type of inflatable boat is distinguished by its greater motor sailing capacity, thanks in particular to its V-shaped hulls, which make it easier to hold on to and get through choppy waters.

-• Finally, solid-bottom tenders , such as Plastimo's Trail, or semi-rigid tenders, are more efficient for sailing, and can be likened to real Zodiac-type inflatable boats, as they are better suited to high speeds.
-They are the most comfortable and rigid boats available.
-Their hard bottom allows you to stand upright, and their seaworthiness is incomparable.
-However, they are less easy to handle and require greater storage space, as they are heavier, wider and longer.
+• Finally, full-bottom tenders, such as the Trail from Plastimo, or semi-rigid tenders, are more efficient in navigation, and are more like real Zodiac-type inflatable boats, as they are better suited to high speeds.
+They are the most comfortable and rigid boats on the market.
+Their hard bottom allows them to stand upright, and their seaworthiness is unrivalled.
+They are, however, less easy to handle and require greater storage space, as they are heavier, wider and longer.

 You'll also have to choose the type of hull: inflatable V, PVC, aluminum or rigid polyester.
 Yacht models, for example, are at the top end of the dinghy range, with rigid bottoms, aluminum hulls, high performance in the water, and hypalon tubes inflated at high pressure, high quality and solidity.
 For example, the Yacht PVC dinghy.